developer-zebra/developer-zebra-site/src/ehs/3-0/guide/setup/index.md

 </table>
 <br>

 &#50;. <b>OPTIONAL</b>: If a new `enterprisehomescreen.xml` configuration file will be deployed with the new version of EHS, **skip to Step 3**.
-Otherwise, instruct the MDM to remove the file `/enterprise/usr/enterprisehomescreen.xml` from the device.
+Otherwise, instruct the EMM to remove the file `/enterprise/usr/enterprisehomescreen.xml` from the device.
 This will clear configuration settings from the previously installed EHS app.

 >**Warning**: Do not remove the `/enterprise/usr` folder; it could effect the behavior of other apps.

 &#51;.
 It is sometimes necessary to <b>reboot the device</b> to complete the uninstallation.

-Remote uninstallation of EHS is now complete.
+##### Remote uninstallation of EHS is now complete.

-**Note: Capabilities of MDM systems vary.
-Please refer to the MDM documentation for specific information about command usage**.
+**Note: Capabilities of EMM systems vary.
+Please refer to the EMM documentation for specific information about command usage**.

 -----

 ## Change the Default Launcher
 Removing EHS as the default launcher on a device can be done with a simple change in the Settings panel or by uninstalling EHS.
-Either of these scenarios can be accomplished manually on the device, programmatically through EMDK or remotely using StageNow or an MDM (if supported).
+Either of these scenarios can be accomplished manually on the device, programmatically through EMDK or remotely using StageNow or an EMM (if supported).

 If EHS is removed from the device and the Android Launcher is the only remaining launcher on the device, it will become the default launcher. **If more than one launcher will remain on the device after EHS is removed, a new default launcher should be selected to ensure desired operation**.